erimatnor/PhonePledge/README.md

 PledgeInstruction=TEXT
 	The instruction on how to send pledges (text above phone number)

-PhoneNumber=TEXT
-	The phone number to send pledges to (this will probably be overridden once logged in to Google Voice)

 LogoScaleFactor=REAL
 	The scaling factor for the bottom left logo (1.0 means no scaling)